 New Ships to Include Kids Clubs

-The Pacific Aria and Pacific Eden are being redesigned with younger travelers in mind, and guests will be made to feel as if they are at a luxury resort.
+The Pacific Aria and Pacific Eden are being redesigned with younger travellers in mind, and guests will be made to feel as if they are at a luxury resort.
 Relaxed colours were chosen for their calming effect, and comfortable furnishings were added inside and on the deck.

 One of the biggest changes is the way food is prepared, presented and served.
 Rather than using a buffet-like meal system, P&O Cruises Australia has opted for a new system called The Pantry, which provides more than a dozen different choices.
 Among the options are eight restaurants with fresh food, an upscale food court with both private seats and communal benches, a contemporary café and a bar.

 These two ships are smaller than the other three in P&O’s fleet.
-They have a capacity of 1,500 passengers each, and the number of children allowed onboard is 10 percent of the total number of passengers.
+They have a capacity of 1,500 passengers each, and the number of children allowed onboard is 10 per cent of the total number of passengers.
 However, the children who do make it aboard will have access to the P&O Kids Club, which is furnished with 12 Freaky Cousin kids bean bag chairs.